How do you manage stress with diabetes type 2?

 Ayurveda on diabetes and stress

 A weakened immunity makes one vulnerable to infections and chronic diseases.
 Prolonged stress in the body can cause long-lasting damage like diabetes or cancer.
-People who are at high risk should be particularly cautious about the stressors and take appropriate measures to manage stress.
+People at high risk should be particularly cautious about the stressors and take appropriate measures to manage stress.

-10 pro-Ayurvedic tips to manage stress
+Ten pro-Ayurvedic tips to manage stress

-Since most of you might already know the best Ayurvedic tips to manage stress, I will just point them out once again:
+Since most of you might already know the best Ayurvedic tips to manage stress, I will point them out once again:

 • Approach the disease with positivity